devgoel186/DSA-And-CP-Concepts/Coding Ninjas C++/HashMaps/README.md

 HashMaps can be defined in a simple manner to be key-value pairs.
 HashMaps can be implemented in three ways:

 - Using Linked Lists.
 All operations will take O(n) complexity.
+However, this is the worst case, and in HashMaps the worst case is rarely achieved.
+On an average/mostly, the complexity comes out to be O(n/b) [ where n/b is the 'load factor'] where b is bucket size.
+We generally keep the load factor < 0.7.
 - Using BST (or ordered maps).
 All operations take O(log n).
 - Using Hash tables.
 All operations take O(1).